-Prior to his RITA appointment, Mr. Winfree served as Chief Litigation Counsel for Freeport-McMoRan Corporation, a leading international mining and natural resource producer; as Senior Litigation Counsel at Union Carbide Corporation; and as Director of Litigation for Wyeth Pharmaceuticals.
+Prior to his USDOT appointments, Mr. Winfree served as Litigation Counsel for several Fortune 500 corporations operating in a number of technical industries.
 Prior to his in-house corporate legal work, Winfree was a Trial Attorney in the Housing and Civil Enforcement Section of the U.S. Department of Justice, Civil Rights Division.
-He started his legal career as an Associate at the Venable law firm in Washington, D.C.
+He started his legal career as an Associate at a prominent Washington, D.C.-based law firm.

-As both an innovator with design and utility patents to his credit and an experienced Intellectual Property litigator, Mr. Winfree has a special affinity for RITA’s diverse transportation research, innovation and knowledge management mission.
-Much of his career has been aligned with organizations with a strong focus in the STEM (Science, Education, Technology and Mathematics) disciplines, and in his official capacity at RITA, Mr. Winfree has spoken extensively on the importance of STEM education to the future DOT and transportation workforce.
+Mr. Winfree is also an innovator with design and utility patents to his credit and thus has a special affinity for USDOT’s diverse transportation research, innovation and knowledge management mission.
+Much of his career aligns with organizations with a strong focus in the STEM (Science, Technology, Engineering and Math) disciplines, and in his official capacity at USDOT, Mr. Winfree has spoken extensively on the importance of STEM education to the future DOT and transportation workforce.

-Administrator Winfree earned a B.S. degree in Communications/Public Relations from St. John's University and a J.D. from Georgetown University, where he served as Lead Articles Editor for The Tax Lawyer, the official publication of the American Bar Association Section of Taxation.
+Assistant Secretary Winfree earned a B.S. degree from St. John's University and a J.D. from Georgetown University.
 He carries a valid motorcycle endorsement and is an advocate for advancing safety for motorcyclists and other vulnerable road users.
-An avid rider, he is a founding member of the USDOT Triskelions Motorcycle Club and has ridden cross country on a number of occasions.
+An avid rider, he is a founding member of the USDOT Triskelions Motorcycle Club and has ridden across the U.S. on a number of occasions.